 Want A Cash-Back Credit Card?

-A great way to save more money is to force yourself by automatically transferring money to a high-interest savings account or an investment account.
+A great way to save more money is to force yourself by automatically transferring money to a high-interest savings account (HISA)or an investment account.
 When there’s less money in your account, you’ll be less likely to spend what you don’t have.
 If you find it difficult to save, start with $25 a week and go from there.
-The more you save now, the more you’ll have in the future:

 |Amount saved each week||Amount saved after 1 year||Amount saved after 5 years||Amount saved after 10 years|